 Vineyard History

-Our old Russian River Valley vineyard dates back to 1890.
+Our original Russian River Valley vineyard dates back to 1890.
 People describe old vineyards like ours as “Italian field blends”, but many of them pre-date the Italians, and they seldom include any Italian varieties.

 Our vineyard was planted by a family named Brumfield that came from Virginia in 1857.
 In vineyard censuses done in the 1880s, the Brumfields reported they were growing Zinfandel and Mission.
 When we bought the vineyard, there were still a couple of Mission vines near the old house, which is no longer part of our property.
 Of course, “Zinfandel” meant Zinfandel plus other complementary varieties.
 The Sangiovese in our vineyard was added 60 years ago, in 1950, by A. Raffanelli, who owned the vineyard at that time.